ESMValGroup/Community/User Engagement Lead/survey_questions.md

 **Documentation and tutorial:**

 ESMValTool [documentation](https://docs.esmvaltool.org/en/latest/) covers
-different aspects of research: How the code work, how to obtain and process data, and what are best practices in developing code.
+different aspects of research: How the code works, how to obtain and process data, and what are best practices in developing code.
 There is also an online [tutorial](https://esmvalgroup.github.io/ESMValTool_Tutorial/) that shows not only how to run an experiment but also how to develop your own code.